-IT Movie: MTV Movie And TV Awards Reveals A New Sneak Peak
+IT Movie: MTV Movie And TV Awards Reveals A New Sneak Peak [VIDEO]

-An all-new sneak peek of the upcoming It movie has just been unveiled at the MTV Movie & TV Awards!

-The sneak peek offers a good look at the interactions between the members of The Losers’ Club (the name given to the main group of protagonists) as well as a more detailed look at Derry’s sewer and a new look at Pennywise’s face.
+Rejoice, It movie fans, for an all-new sneak peek of the upcoming movie has just been unveiled at the MTV Movie & TV Awards!
+The sneak peek, which is 98 seconds long, totals offers a good look at the interactions between the members of The Losers’ Club (the name given to the main group of protagonists) as well as a more detailed look at Derry’s sewer and a new look at Pennywise’s face.

 IM NOT READY FOR THE WHOLE MOVIE #ITmovie #MTVAwards pic.twitter.com/83Y86xoKdS